Special Properties of Gradient Descent with Large Learning Rates: Introduction

 \section{Introduction}

-While using variants of gradient descent (GD) has become standard for optimizing neural networks, the reason behind the success of GD is not yet fully understood.
+While using variants of gradient descent (GD), namely stochastic gradient descent (SGD), has become standard for optimizing neural networks, the reason behind their success and the effect of various hyperparameters is not yet fully understood.
 One example is the practical observation that using a large learning rate in the initial phase of training is necessary for obtaining well performing models \citep{li_towards_2020}.
-Though this has been widely observed, most theoretical frameworks only rely on an upper bound to provide a convergence guarantee, suggesting a mismatch between theoretical assumptions and practice.
-In this paper, we show that when relaxing some of the assumptions, allowing them to not hold globally, the benefits of using a large learning rate become apparent, allowing GD to converge to the global minimum.
+Though this behavior has been widely observed in practice, it is not fully captured by existing theoretical frameworks.